opes/byoh/README.md

 #### <a name="why-git"></a>Why should I use it?

-Imagine you are working on changing the homepage to your website.
+Imagine you a re working on changing the homepage to your website.
 You create a new [index.html](http://webdesign.about.com/od/beginningtutorials/f/index_html.htm) file, fill it with some junk content, and maybe even throw in a couple irrelevant pictures as placeholders.
 Then you decide to scrap it, but you don't have the previous version of the file.
 So you [connect to your server](https://help.yahoo.com/kb/yahoo-web-hosting/ftp-sln20433.html) to download the current version and overwrite your "work in progress".
 You click the download button, click "overwrite", and get the file.
 Or so you thought...
 When you open up the "downloaded" file, you realize it's the same file you were working on before!
 You suddenly realize that you accidentally clicked the _Upload_ button instead of _Download_.
 Now, the whole world can see your junky work in progress!
 And you don't have the original file anywhere to go back!
 Time to call tech support...
 Hope you have a couple hours to spare!

 Now, what if you had used Git?
 If you wanted to make the same mistake, you would have to 1.) add the file, 2.) commit your change, and 3.) push it to the server.
 Hopefully you would have caught your mistake before you pushed it out.
 But what if you didn't?
 With Git, you have an easy way to undo that change you made, no tech support required!
 You can revert your change and push it out and everything will be back to where it was before, when it was working!